 Click to access application guidelines prepared specifically for Ball State students who want to apply for a Gilman Scholarship.

 You will need to enter your Ball State username and password to gain access.

-Applicants who intend to study abroad during summer or fall semester 2014 must submit their applications online by March 5, 2014.
+Applicants who intend to study abroad during fall semester 2017 or the full 2017-2018 academic year must submit their applications online by March 1, 2017.